Aljonex/Dendron/notes/Work.Sopra.Fleet.SX-66354 Update Model World.md

 `MigrationException 11 errors occurred in export - see logged ERROR entries for details`

 This was better than when I had `currentRevisionsOnly, omitDeleted` both set to `false`, as I got over 2000 errors probably due to cached data.

+**THERE IS A PAGE IN THE UI AT TOP LEVEL THAT HAS BEEN RE-ADDED UNDER SYSTEM ADMIN -> LOAD DELETE DEALING COMPANIES WHERE I CAN DO WHAT MY SCRIPT DID**